 Blood Knight: The Valkyries, who seem to be happy to fight you.

 Chest Monster: Much of the time if you find a mysterious treasure chest in a Dungeon, it will be this.
+The popular Aether Mod introduces Mimics to the game, chests in boss dungeons - mixed with "normal", loot-filled chests - coming to life and attempting to bite the player when opening is attempted.
 It gets up and walks toward you.
 You can beat it off with your sword until it dies, sometimes dropping empty chests as a reward.

 Darkness Equals Death: Inverted.
 Unlike on the surface world where the greatest danger is in the dark and the night, the Aether's regular dangers are out and about in broad daylight.
 There are actually fewer monsters in the dark, and none spawn inside man-made caves.
 (Far fewer natural caves exist in the Aether.)
 It's usually a good assumption that if you're completely underground, you're safe from monsters.
 The Bronze, Silver and Gold Dungeons have dangers of their own, but their light levels have nothing to do with this.